Azure/Hadoop-Migrations/docs/mapreduce/architecture-and-components.md

 MapReduce performs 2 tasks - Map task and a Reduce task.
 Programming languages like Python, Ruby , Java etc are supported to create the Map and Reduce tasks.

 #### 1. Map task
 Map Task takes the input data and converts it into another set of data, each element is broken into key/value pairs and returns a list of <key, value> pairs.
 Sorting and Shuffling are 2 key operations applied before sending the output to the Reduce Job

 #### 2. Reduce task
 Output of the Map job is fed as input to a reduce job and it combines the key/value pairs into a smaller set of key/value pairs as per the reducer implementation.

 Input Data -> Map -> Shuffle and Sort -> Reduce -> Output Data

-MapReduce Class
+### MapReduce Classes

 There are 2 keys classes implemented in the MapReduce programming model when building MapReduce applications-

 1. MapReduce Mapper Class
     Mapper class maps the input key-value pairs to a set of intermediate key-value pairs.
 These intermediate pairs are associated with a given output key and passed to Reducer

         **Method map :**
         void map(KEYIN key, VALUEIN value, Context context)	This method can be called only once for each key-value in the input split.
 Applications should override this method to provide the map implementation

     For other methods refer link - http://hadoop.apache.org/docs/current/api/org/apache/hadoop/mapreduce/Mapper.html

 2. MapReduce Reducer Class
-    Reducer class reduces the set of intermediate key-value pairs to generate the final output **Method reduce :**
+    Reducer class reduces the set of intermediate key-value pairs to generate the final output

+        **Method reduce :**
         void reduce(KEYIN key, Iterable<VALUEIN> values, org.apache.hadoop.mapreduce.Reducer.Context context) 	This method called only once for each key.

     For other methods refer link - http://hadoop.apache.org/docs/current/api/org/apache/hadoop/mapreduce/Reducer.html

 Hadoop MapReduce architecture comprises of three layers -